Texas Laws On Child Custody

-A custody trial is the final stage in your Houston divorce case where you and your spouse fight over who should have the primary residence of your children.
+A custody trial is the final stage in your Houston divorce case where you and your spouse disagree over who should have the primary residence of your children.
 In this situation, your case will be decided by a judge or jury.
-Judge trials are shorter than jury trials and typically less expensive; however a jury trial may give you a better opportunity for you to prevail.
+Judge trials are shorter than jury trials and are typically less expensive; however, a jury trial may give you a better opportunity for you to prevail.
 A custody trial is the culmination of many months of legal fighting that often is stressful, expensive and time-consuming.
 At the same time if you can afford it AND you believe that the best interest of your children is truly at stake, then it may be your best choice.
 Custody trials are almost always justified when the evidence is strong that the other parent would provide an unsafe environment or an environment that would seriously endanger the physical or emotional well-being of your children in the long haul.
 The following is a step-by-step outline of a custody trial (or divorce trial) from start to finish.
-The only step that we did not include is a possible posttrial appeal, which would happen only if you or the other parent doesn’t like the result and wants to challenge it.
+The only step that we did not include is a possible post trial appeal, which would happen only if you or the other parent doesn’t like the result and wants to challenge it.

 Michael Hiller, his staff, and other attorneys he involves will aggressively fight for you all along these 3 phases.
-He of course will advise you from the beginning of your options, including reconciliation, pre-suit private investigation, collaborative law and other options.
-If litigation is the best option, for example when your spouse or ex cannot be trusted, that’s the path we will pursue.
+He of course will advise you from the beginning of your options, including reconciliation, private investigation, collaborative law and other options.
+If litigation is the best option, for example when your spouse or ex cannot be trusted, that’s the path we will reccomended.

 Based in Houston, Texas, Michael Hiller has practiced law and handled Houston divorces since 1989.